LLNL/lbann/docs/building_lbann.rst

 With Spack setup and installed into your path, it can be used to install the LBANN executables.
-This approach is appropriate for users that want to train new or existing models using the Python front-end and are working at know HPC Computing Centers (e.g. LLNL LC, OLCF, ALCF, RIKEN).
+This approach is appropriate for users that want to train new or existing models using the Python front-end and are working at known HPC Computing Centers (e.g. LLNL LC, OLCF, ALCF, RIKEN).
 The scripts that are invoked load known modules to tie into system install packages (e.g. MPI).